My Friends at Deezer

 Using my data point of one, it at least appears that Deezer provide their agents with the tools, training and responsibility they need to provide outstanding service.

-As a customer, I’m worth circa £119.88 per year to Deezer and at the time I had spent an awful lot less than that.
+As a customer, I’m worth around £119.88 per year to Deezer and at the time I had spent an awful lot less than that.

 In a world where consumers have so many options it’s customer experience that can differentiate.